Skip to content

 Travelling Rome

-Having been in Rome many times before, the Italian capital is one of these European cities you come back again and again.
-Sure it is the history of this ancient place which can be vividly experienced at every corner and in every street, it is also the Italian culture with it’s exquisite cuisine, the delicious wine and the so called dolce vita – the sweet life, which the Romans like to celebrate today as much as they used to in ancient times.
-Overall though it is a certain feeling of surprise and novelty when travelling to Rome, altough you think you know the city.
-The truth is it is impossible to “know” this place, as there are always new streets, new sculptures and churches to discover.
-Also Rome is an ever-changing metropolis of new bars, restaurants and cultural venues.
+Having been in Rome many times before, the Italian capital is one of these European cities you come back to again and again.
+Sure, it is the history of this ancient place which can be vividly experienced at every corner and on every street; it is also the Italian culture with its exquisite cuisine, the delicious wine, and the so-called dolce vita – the sweet life, which the Romans like to celebrate today as much as they used to in ancient times.
+There is a certain feeling of surprise and novelty when traveling to Rome, although you think you know the city.
+It is impossible to “know” this place, as there are always new streets, sculptures, and churches to discover.
+Also, Rome is an ever-changing metropolis of new bars, restaurants, and cultural venues.

 test